-David Foley, Consultant in Emergency Medicine and Medical Director of Affidea ExpressCare Minor Injuries & Illnesses Walk-In Clinic at Tallaght Cross East in Dublin, offers advice on early diagnosis and expert treatment as the basis for minor injury management.
-A second ExpressCare is open in The Elysian in Cork.
+David Foley, Consultant in Emergency Medicine and Medical Director of Affidea ExpressCare Minor Injuries & Illnesses Walk-In Clinics in Dublin, offers advice on early diagnosis and expert treatment as the basis for minor injury management.
+ExpressCare is also open in The Elysian in Cork.

 1. Finger & Hand Injuries

 Hammers, nails, saws and chisels are all tools that can inflict a lot of accidental damage on unsuspecting hands.
 Anyone who has been unfortunate to suffer a hand injury will be aware just how debilitating it can be and how all activities of daily living can be compromised.
 The function of our hands is paramount and even trivial-appearing accidents can cause long-term loss of dexterity.

 While prevention has a role to play and workplace education is important, the early diagnosis and appropriate management of hand injuries will reduce loss of function and therefore speed effective return to work.

 Electrocution can cause a spectrum of injuries, ranging from mild local burns to cardiac arrest and death.
 The extent of the damage depends on whether the supply was domestic or industrial and the duration of exposure.
 Again, education in the workplace and home is key to the prevention of these events.

 Falls from heights and injuries from falling objects can all contribute to head injuries.
 While helmets can be life-saving, head injuries still cause a significant amount of illness and death every year.
 Loss of consciousness, a serious mechanism, vomiting, amnesia and decreased level of consciousness are all factors that can increase the risk in those who have suffered a head injury.